some45bucks/OopsAllGradsAssn1/readme.md

 ### Using the Nodes

+This robot project depends on the `rosbridge_server` package, which is available on the ROS2 apt repository.
+To install: `sudo apt install ros-<rosdistro>-rosbridge-server`.

 * To use the nodes, first source the `install/local_setup.bash` if you haven't already for the existing shell session.
 * Run nodes using ` ros2 launch raspbot/raspbot.launch.py`

+### Running TeleOp

+* To run the teleop node, on the machine that will control the robot, install the python packages in `teleop-controller-pc/requirements.txt` using pip.
+* After installing the required packages, from the `teleop-controller-pc` directory, run `python3 teleop.py <robot-network-address>` to start the teleop node.
+* After the teleop client is running, you can control the robot with the displayed controls.
+To stop the robot and exit teleop control, press ESC or CTRL+C.

 ## Info about sonar